巧用

 The tree and the ring.
 Hierarchical and acentered structures in biology

-The obscurantist movement against understanding what life is, promoting the funny idea of an "intelligent design" claims that macroevolution is more than unlikely.
-The present text shows that the concept of closure has the remarkable property to create, from a very simple event, a completely new organisation.
-This has been known in Eastern civilisations from antiquity.
-This is well known in mathematics as a surface which closes on itself defines suddenly an inside and an outside.
-Many more volumes, such as a torus, form in this way, after minute changes.
+The obscurantist movement against understanding what life is, which promotes the ludicrous idea of an "intelligent design" claims that macroevolution is more than improbable.
+The present text shows that the concept of closure has the remarkable property of creating, from a very simple event, a completely new organisation.
+This has been known in Eastern civilisations since ancient times.
+This is well known in mathematics, where a surface that closes in on itself suddenly defines an inside and an outside.
+Many other volumes, such as a torus, form in this way, after minute changes.

-While creation of information is fairly straightforward in the data/program section of a Turing Machine, it has not been generally explored in the machine part of the Turing Machine.
-I show here that closure creates a remarkable, and sudden, change in the global information content of an entity which involves compartmentalisation, as expected to have happened during the reproduction time of the surface metabolism that developed at the origin of life.
+While the creation of information in the data/program part of a Turing Machine is quite straightforward, it has not been generally explored in the machine part of the Turing Machine.
+I show here that closure produces a remarkable, and sudden, change in the global information content of an entity involving compartmentalisation, as might have happened during the reproduction time of the surface metabolism that evolved at the origin of life.

 285